We serve our donors and community for an equitable and vibrant region.

-Distributed to local nonprofits by donors over the last 5 years.
+Distributed to local nonprofits over the last 5 years.

 Over 100 Years

-of grant making in St. Louis and around the country
+Of grantmaking in St. Louis and around the world.

 Community foundations are nonprofit entities that bring together the charitable financial resources of individuals, families and businesses to support the greater needs of a community or region.
 Donors direct funding toward causes they care about, and the community foundation provides leadership, partnership, knowledge and expertise in the investment, designation and distribution of the funds.